Lava-Pals/bl-unofficial-docs/content/index.md

 ---
-title: Welcome to Unofficial Docs!
+title: Welcome to the BONELAB Unofficial Docs!
 ---

 Welcome to BONELAB Unofficial Docs site!
 This is a community ran project that contains information and guides to assist you with creating SDK mods.